-PAI Program Initiative Fellowship: Methodologies for Inclusion
+PAI Program Initiative Fellowship: Methods for Inclusion

 This is an invitation to collaboratively drive emergent work at the intersection of technology and society.
 Successful candidates will thrive in entrepreneurial environments, create structure and definition as needed, and navigate ambiguity with patience and optimism.

-Build out the Partnership on AI’s capacity for implementing the University of Washington’s Tech Policy Lab’s Diverse Voices methodology by comprehensively mapping relevant PAI stakeholders and forging new community relationships where PAI currently has gaps.
-Activities will include:
+Build out the Partnership on AI’s capacity for implementing the University of Washington’s Tech Policy Lab’s Diverse Voices methodology

 PAI is a fast-paced organization that often requires quick turnarounds, so initiative and efficiency is critical for success in this position.
 Because of the varied and dynamic nature of PAI’s multistakeholder research projects, the ideal candidate should have experience working on projects with diverse and stakeholders.